GOP Sen. Roy Blunt of Missouri won't seek reelection in 2022 - WTMJ

 “After 14 General Election victories — three to county office, seven to the United States House of Representatives, and four statewide elections — I won’t be a candidate for reelection to the United States Senate next year,” he said.

-Blunt is the No. 4 in Senate Republican leadership and is the fifth Senate Republican to decide against running for re-election in 2022.
+Blunt is the No. 4 in Senate Republican leadership and is the fifth Senate Republican to decide against running for reelection in 2022.
+The others are Pat Toomey of Pennsylvania, Rob Portman of Ohio, Richard Shelby of Alabama and Richard Burr of North Carolina.

+The open seats will set up contested primaries likely to highlight divisions between far-right, Donald Trump-aligned Republicans and the old guard.
+In Ohio, Pennsylvania and North Carolina, in particular, Democrats have hopes of winning seats.

+Democratic aspirations are muted in Missouri, which was for decades a swing state but has moved decidedly conservative in recent elections.
+After former Democratic U.S. Sen. Claire McCaskill lost her seat to Republican Josh Hawley in 2018, there’s only one statewide elected Democrat remaining in office: Auditor Nicole Galloway.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.